 The children in the above case are intellectual and emotional prodigies who recognized their father’s true nature before any adult.
 The seven-year-old was the first to ask: “Why does dad have a black heart?
 Other people’s are either red or pink.”
-Later, she asked: “Dad is as if an alien came, put on his bodysuit, and is pretending to be human.”
+Later, she asked: “It is as if an alien came, put on dad’s bodysuit, and is pretending to be human.”
 In a single sentence, she has described the singular pathology of psychopathy: having no human core.

 The six-year-old said to his distressed sibling: “We know Alan [referring to their dad] is using us.
 Instead of crying about it, we should use him, too.”